benhoyt/benhoyt.github.com/writings/2020-06-01-lwn-replacing-google-analytics.md

 </style>

-<p>More and more website owners and users are concerned about the all-seeing Google tracking them as they browse around the web.
-Google Analytics (GA) is a free and full-featured web analytics system and, despite the privacy concerns, has become the de-facto standard analytics tool for small and large websites alike.
+<p>More and more web site owners and users are concerned about the all-seeing Google tracking them as they browse around the web.
+Google Analytics (GA) is a free and full-featured web analytics system and, despite the privacy concerns, has become the de-facto standard analytics tool for small and large web sites alike.
 However, in recent years a growing number of alternatives are helping break Google's dominance &mdash; many of them open source.</p>

-<p>GA is by far the biggest player here: BuiltWith <a href="https://trends.builtwith.com/analytics/Google-Analytics">shows</a> that around 86% of the top 100,000 websites use GA.
-This figure goes down to 64% for the top one million websites.
+<p>GA is by far the biggest player here: BuiltWith <a href="https://trends.builtwith.com/analytics/Google-Analytics">shows</a> that around 86% of the top 100,000 web sites use GA.
+This figure goes down to 64% for the top one million web sites.
 These figures have grown steadily for the past 15 years, since Google acquired Urchin and rebranded it as Google Analytics.</p>

-<p>In addition to privacy concerns, GA is more complex and feature-heavy than the majority of website owners need, many of whom just want to see how much traffic is going to the pages on their site, and from what sources the traffic is coming from.
+<p>In addition to privacy concerns, GA is more complex and feature-heavy than the majority of web site owners need, many of whom just want to see how much traffic is going to the pages on their site, and from what sources the traffic is coming from.
 So it's not surprising that a plethora of simpler, more open tools have taken off in the past few years.</p>

 <h4>Lightweight alternatives</h4>